Nemes2000/diffusion-model/README.md

 **Task description**: Implement and train unconditional diffusion models, such as DDPM (Denoising Diffusion Probabilistic Model) or DDIM (Denoising Diffusion Implicit Model) for generating realistic images.
 Evaluate the capabilities of the models on two different datasets, such as CelebA and Flowers102.

+> [!NOTE]
+> Since the original CelebA dataset is often not accessible online, we used the CelebA dataset from the huggingface site.
+There is only a quantitative difference in the two datasets so it was considered more convenient for the project to have a permanently accessible dataset.

 **Our approach**: We plan to implement a DDPM model to try to generate as realistic images as possible.
 We plan to measure the model on the CelebA and Flowers102 datasets.
 We plan to quantize the model (and measure the quality changes) and use [Gradio](https://www.gradio.app/) to build an AI service from it.

 ## Related works